How to read a book

 8 Conservative in its emphasis on many aspects of education and politics; revolutionary in its emphasis on the body as a corrective to medieval theology and science, and revolutionary in its emphasis on laughter and the comic spirit, which requires some serious thought.

-9 To work this way of reading Rabelais into a thorough-going interpretation of his great, old book is a major interpretative task, but short of completing the great task there are many pleasant way stations along the road–interesting investigations, speculations, and laughter.
+9 To work this way of reading Rabelais into a thoroughgoing interpretation of his great, old book is a major interpretative task, but short of completing the great task there are many pleasant way stations along the road–interesting investigations, speculations, and laughter.

 As we confront the necessity of communicating our true thoughts in a tyrannical time, I hoped that some readers might find this of use.